pieterberg/Smartie-Sorter/documentation/components.md

 Laser cut the following DXF file in the [name_sign](../manufacturing/dxf_files/acrylic_components/name_sign) folder out of 6 mm clear acrylic to create the Name Sign:

 - 1 × name_sign.dxf

+Afterwards, the slopes at the top and bottom of the Name Sign component need to be added according to [DWG_201_name_sign](../manufacturing/drawings/acrylic_components/DWG_201_name_sign.pdf).

 Laser cut the following DXF files in the [smartie_slide](../manufacturing/dxf_files/acrylic_components/smartie_slide) folder out of 3 mm clear acrylic to construct the Smartie Slide: